nuejs/nue/packages/nuejs.org/index.md

-## Designer/Developer reactions
+## Designer /engineer reactions

 [.heroquote]
   [! /home/img/elliot-jay-stocks.jpg]

   ---
-  At some point in the last decade, popular frameworks and platforms have eschewed semantic markup, and, as a result, the web has become way more bloated than it ever needed to be.
-Stripping away presentational markup and unreadable CSS is something all web developers once believed in.
-I'm glad Nue is bringing back that power.
+  It's exciting to see Nue restoring the power of semantic CSS!
+Separating markup from presentation is something every web developer once believed in, and Nue is making that possible again.

   [Elliot Jay Stocks](//elliotjaystocks.com/) /
-  **Legendary designer and UX developer**
+  **Designer and typography enthusiast**

 [feedback]